Kittensx/Square_Images/README.md

 # 📦 Square Image Processor (Alpha)

-A configurable, folder-based image resizing tool for generating square image variants with color padding.
-Designed for simplicity, flexibility, and future extensibility.
+#### Square Images is a Python-based image processing tool for batch resizing and padding images into multiple square formats.
+It uses YAML-based configuration, supports CSS color names and custom color maps, and outputs to structured folders.
+Ideal for preparing assets for models, datasets, or media workflows.
+Alpha-stage features include multithreading, optional pause flags, and experimental whitespace removal.
 ---

 ## ✅ Current Features (Alpha)